benryves/TIWiFiModem/Telnet83Plus/readme.txt

 ------------------------------------------------------------------------
 The controls for Telnet83 are:

 Graph    = Quit
 Clear    = Clears the screen
-Arrows  = Scroll
+ON+Clear = clears and resets the console to initial state Arrows   = Scroll
 2nd      = numeric mode
 Alpha    = capital mode
 Mode     = Extra mode
 X        = Ctrl mode
 DEL      = BackSpace
 STAT     = ESC
 VARS     = TAB
 ZOOM     = jump the viewport to the far left
 WINDOW   = scroll the viewport to bring the cursor into view TRACE    = toggle minimap mode
 Y=       = Word Wrap toggle (useful when using irc -d) ON+Y=    = local echo toggle

 In order to fit all the keys onto the TI-83+ keypad, I split up the keypad into 5 modes: Normal, Numeric, Capital, Extra, and Ctrl.
 To go into these